 Grading Scale:

-90 - 100 % Α
+90 - 100 % A

 80 - 89 % В

-70 - 79 % С
+70 - 79 % C

 60 - 69 % D

 Below 60% Е

 Exams: The Exams will test your comprehension of concepts and skills not covered on a previous exam.
 Exams may contain both problem-solving questions and essay questions.
 Exams occur for everyone (to be fair to everyone) on the scheduled date.
 Sometimes, however, extenuating circumstances do exist.
 If you absolutely must miss an exam, you are to stop by or call me (or leave a message with the office if I am not in when you call) before the exam to tell me why you cannot be at the exam.
 In addition, you must complete the "missed exam form" (see the course website) within one day.
 If you do not, you will get a zero on that exam with no opportunity to make it up.
 An excused missed exam will be made up in my office within two days (an extension may be granted in rare cases), with the grade to be determined as explained at that time.
-Our six exams will be September 1, September 20, October 4, October 20, November 7, and November 21.
+Our four exams will be September 6, October 4, October 30, and November 13.

 Final: The Final will be a comprehensive exam covering any material addressed that semester.
-The Final exam will be on Tuesday, December 5th at 11:30 a.m. in FH 301.
+The Final exam will be on Wednesday, December 6th at 10:30 a.m. in FH 301.

-Homework: Homework (written) will be assigned at the beginning of each section and will also be listed on the course web site.
+Homework: Homework will be assigned at the beginning of each section and will also be listed on the course web site.
 Homework will be collected once a week (Monday unless it is a holiday).
 (No Late Homework).
 Homework must be completed in pencil, separate from your notes, and on loose-leaf paper or paper without rough edges.
 Staple your papers together if you have used more than one sheet other wise your homework will not be graded.
 Your name and class meeting time should be written on the top right part of the first page.